gevorg-gsar/SaltrUnitySdk/README.md

 2. USAGE
 ========

-To use the SDK you need to download/checkout SDK repository and then import files to your project.
+To use the SDK you need to download/clone SDK repository and then import files to your project.

-To checkout Git repository:
+To clone Git repository via command line:
 ```
 $ git clone https://github.com/plexonic/saltr-unity-sdk.git
 ```